uibcdf/action-sphinx-docs-to-gh-pages/README.md

       - name: Make conda environment
         uses: conda-incubator/setup-miniconda@v2
         with:
-          environment-file: devtools/conda-envs/docs_env.yaml    # Path to the documentation conda environment
+          # Replace with the path to your documentation conda enviroment file
+          environment-file: devtools/conda-envs/docs_env.yaml
 ```

 ## Other tools like this one

-This GitHub Action was developed to solve a need of the UIBCDF.
-Additionally, it is an example of
+This GitHub Action was developed to solve a need of the [UIBCDF]((https://www.uibcdf.org/)).
+And to be used, additionally, as example of
 house-made GitHub Action for researchers and students in this lab.

 Other tools you can find in the market doing these same tasks are mentioned below.
 We recognize and